Chris ScheelsSeptember 1, 2021

 - Streamlined automation: Automates policies and infrastructure, orchestrates workflows and puts data to work.

 Appgate SDP was named a Leader in the The Forrester New Wave™ Zero Trust Network Access, Q3 2021 receiving a differentiated rating, the highest possible, in six criteria including deployment flexibility, non-web and legacy app support, ecosystem integration, client support, connector capabilities and product vision.
 Additionally, in the Nemertes Real Economic Value study, Appgate SDP customers reported a 119% average increase in accelerated digital transformation initiatives, a 9.5 out of 10 rating for “most strategic to Zero Trust” and an average 66% reduction in help desk tickets.

-The best way to understand how Appgate SDP works and learn more about its advantages over other software-defined perimeter solutions is to schedule a demo with one of our experts; attend a weekly live demo; take a 20-minute guided experience; or watch bite-sized demos.
+Are you evaluating ZTNA vendors?
+The best way to understand how Appgate SDP works and learn more about its advantages over other software-defined perimeter solutions is to schedule a demo with one of our experts; attend a live demo; take a 20-minute guided experience; or watch bite-sized demos.